Super easy, delicious, and healthy wild Kale Broccoli Salmon Burgers packed with flavor and veggies.

-If you don’t have time to workout, just change your sheets.
+If you don't have time to workout, just change your sheets.
+(We'll get to the healthy salmon burgers later, don't you worry).

 I mean can you think of a worse feeling than coming home from a long day of eating all the food to find a sheet-less bed?
 No, no you cannot.
 Except when your socks fall off in your boots.
 That may be even more dreadful than a naked bed.